Power supplies

 RD6012

-I made an DIY insulated vario trafo able of delivering 0-280V AC and fixed 240V AC, 2A.
-I peeled the pieces off an old variac transformer and an Insolation transformer from an old power supply from the postal service and combined them in a new project case.
-In an attemt to update it, with a 0-390V DC output, inspired by a video from Tony Albus, i modified another insolation transformer with current limiter, and put the DC supply in a seperate project case.
+I made a DIY insulated vario trafo capable of delivering 0-280V AC and fixed 240V AC, 2A.
+I peeled the pieces off an old variac transformer and an isolation transformer from an old power supply from the postal service and combined them in a new project case.
+In an attempt to update it with a 0-390V DC output, inspired by a video from Tony Albus, I modified another isolation transformer with current limiter, and put the DC supply in a separate project case.

-I did find a small and cheap PSU with an analog meter SUNSHINE P-0503C PSU with Ammeter, 3A, 5V DC.
-Fitted for small breadboard projects on the table.
+I found a small and cheap PSU with an analog meter: SUNSHINE P-0503C PSU with ammeter, 3A, 5V DC.
+Suited for small breadboard projects on the bench.

-I hava a CL1850 Quicktest QT1, with 13A Fuse, for the times, I just have to test some main voltage, where it works as an old knife switch, that has to be closed before it makes an electric connection, and it is quick to make or disconnect the connection in a safe way.
-With its lid open the wires of a plug less lead can be inserted into the insulated clips.
+I have a CL1850 Quicktest QT1, with a 13A fuse, for the times I just have to test some mains voltage, where it works as an old knife switch that has to be closed before it makes an electric connection.
+It is quick to connect or disconnect the connection in a safe way.
+With its lid open the wires of a plugless lead can be inserted into the insulated clips.
 When the lid is closed, current passes to the equipment being demonstrated or tested.

 © 2007, Seahawk.dk Cookie & Privacy policy